opentoonz/opentoonz/doc/how_to_build_win.md

 - https://cmake.org/download/
 - This will be used to create the `MSVC 2015` project file.

+## Acquiring the Source Code
+- Clone the base repository.
+- Throughout the explanation `$opentoonz` will represent the root for the base repository.
+- Visual Studio cannot recognize UTF-8 without BOM source code properly.
+Furthermore, since the endline character is represented with only the LF character, one line comments in Japanese will often cause the following line to be treated as a comment by `MSVS` as well.
+- In order to prevent this, please change the following setting in git so that it will preserve the proper endline characters:
+  - `git config core.safecrlf true`
+- Execute `git lfs pull` after `git clone` by using the `lfs` client.

+##Installation of Required Libraries
+Because of the size of these libraries, they are not maintained in the git repository.
+They will have to be installed seperately as follows.

+### `lib` and `dll`
+- `lib` and `dll` files are tracked by [Git Large File Storage](https://git-lfs.github.com/).
+- Visual Studio cannot recognize UTF-8 without BOM source code properly.
+Furthermore, since the endline character is represented with only the LF character, one line comments in Japanese will often cause the following line to be treated as a comment by `MSVS` as well.
+- In order to prevent this, please change the following setting in git so that it will preserve the proper endline characters:
+  - `git config core.safecrlf true`
+- Execute `git lfs pull` after `git clone` by using the `lfs` client.
+Note: Also all of these actions can also be done using the GitHub Desktop Client.
+Recommended if you are not proficient with git commands.  https://desktop.github.com/
+      git-lfs is also installed with Github Desktop.

 ### Qt
 - https://www.qt.io/download-open-source/
 - Qt is a cross-platform GUI framework.